 C. Examine the technical specifications and drawings.
 Verify all dimensions, detail conditions, roof plan notes and existing site conditions that may affect the work.
 Verification of existing dimensions and site conditions is the responsibility of the Contractor.
 No additional compensation will be considered for failure to verify existing dimensions, detail conditions, roof plan note callouts, and existing site conditions.

-D. Upon examination, if conflicts between the technical specifications and drawings, and those of federal, state or local regulatory agencies, the product manufacturer, industry roofing standards, or Owner-mandated requirements are discovered, notify the Owner immediately for resolution.
+D. Upon examination, if conflicts between the technical specifications and drawings, and those of federal, state, or local regulatory agencies, the product manufacturer, industry roofing standards, or Owner-mandated requirements are discovered, notify the Owner immediately for resolution.

 E. During work, if conditions are discovered which do not allow for continuation of the work per the technical specifications and drawings, notify the Owner immediately for resolution.